About qbee AS

 This takes the pain out of managing large fleets of heterogeneous IoT devices for manufacturers, system integrators and end customers.
 Our team consists of highly skilled engineers and executives with a long experience in the embedded software industry.

-What is an edge device management platform?
+What is an embedded device management platform?

 What different concepts exist for remote device management?